 That was a moment of stark realisation for Jane.
-"I figured that if a group of six-foot-tall men who lived in arctic temperatures through the dead of Russian winters could climb a mountain, then so could I - notwithstanding the fact that living in Singapore, the coldest it ever gets is in an air-conditioned room, and the tallest 'hill' we have is a with a burning desire to climb.
-"I climbed my first mountain in the New Zealand Alps in 2003 with my university mountaineerir with my university mountaineering team," says Jane, who majored in English Literature at the National University of Singapore (NUS).
+"I figured that if a group of six-foot-tall men who lived in arctic temperatures through the dead of Russian winters could climb a mountain, then so could I - notwithstanding the fact that living in Singapore, the coldest it ever gets is in an air-conditioned room, and the tallest 'hill' we have is a

+She returned to Singapore with a burning desire to climb.
+"I climbed my first mountain in the New Zealand Alps in 2003 with my university mountaineering team," says Jane, who majored in English Literature at the National University of Singapore (NUS).
 In 2004, she scaled Island Peak, her first Himalayan peak in eastern Nepal.
 "The most significant memory from my university years is the 95% of the time that was devoted to climbing, training, or thinking about climbing.
 Probably only 5% of my time was spent cramming Shakespeare and Dante!"

 164m bump in the ground."
-She returned to Singapore with a burning desire to climb

-CLIMBING MOUNT EVEREST TAUGHT ME SO MUCH ABOUT TEAMWORK.
+66 CLIMBING MOUNT EVEREST TAUGHT ME SO MUCH ABOUT TEAMWORK 99